Paul I of Russia: Early years

-Paul was son of Emperor Peter III, (nephew and anointed heir of the Empress Elizabeth (second-eldest daughter of Tsar Peter the Great)), and his wife Catherine II.
+Paul was son of Emperor Peter III, (nephew and anointed heir of the Empress Elizabeth, the second-eldest daughter of Tsar Peter the Great), and his wife, Empress Catherine II.
 Catherine was born Sophie of Anhalt-Zerbst, daughter of a minor German prince, who married into the Russian Romanov dynasty.
 She subsequently deposed Paul's father, Peter III, to take the Russian throne and become Catherine the Great.
 While Catherine hinted in the first edition of her memoirs published by Alexander Herzen in 1859 that her lover Sergei Saltykov was Paul's biological father, she later recanted and asserted in the final edition that Peter III was Paul's true father.
-Simon Sebag Montefiore argues that while Paul's true paternity is "impossible to know [...] he did look and behave like Peter."
+Simon Sebag Montefiore argues that while Paul's true paternity is "impossible to know ... he did look and behave like Peter."

 Paul was taken almost immediately after birth by the Empress Elizabeth, and had limited contact with his mother.
 As a boy, he was reported to be intelligent and good-looking, but sickly.
 His pug-nosed facial features in later life are attributed to an attack of typhus, from which he suffered in 1771.
 Paul was put in the charge of a trustworthy governor, Nikita Ivanovich Panin, and of competent tutors.
 Panin's nephew went on to become one of Paul's assassins.
 One of Paul's tutors, Poroshin, complained that he was "always in a hurry", acting and speaking without reflection.